MicrosoftDocs/dynamics-365-unified-operations-public/financials/accounts-receivable/credit-collections-power-bi.md

 This Power BI content  was crated for credit and collections managers and collections clerks to provide them with key credit and collections metrics such as days sales outstanding, balance overdue, credit exposure, and customers over credit limit.
 It uses transactional data and provides aggregate views of credit and collections across all companies, as well as the break down per company, per customer group, and per customer.

-This Power BI content consists of ten report pages, including two overview pages, one page for credit overview and other for collections overview and 8 details pages providing details of credit and collections metrics sliced and diced across different dimensions.
+This Power BI content consists of ten report pages:
+- 2 overview pages (one page is for credit overview, and one page is for collections overview)
+- 8 details pages providing details of credit and collections metrics sliced and diced across different dimensions

-All the amounts in the content pack are shown in the system currency.
-You can set the system currency on the Systems parameters form.
+All the amounts are shown in the system currency.
+You can set the system currency on the **Systems parameters** form.

 By default the credit and collections data for the current company is shown.
-If you want a role to see the data across all companies, assign duty CustCollectionsBICrossCompany to the role.
+If you want a role to see the data across all companies, assign duty **CustCollectionsBICrossCompany** to the role.

 ## Accessing the content pack